July 4th Fireworks

 • Race Street Pier: This lush park is an amazing spot to watch, complete with bleacher seating, but we recommend you get there early as it’s going to fill up fast.
 Also keep in mind that alcohol, BBQ and glass containers are not permitted at the Pier.

 • Washington Avenue Green: This is another park on the Delaware River Waterfront, at 1301 S. Columbus Blvd, formerly Pier 53.

-• Adventure Aquarium: Get after-hours access to all of Adventure Aquarium’s exhibits and an unforgettable view of the fireworks as they cascade over the Philadelphia skyline.
+• Adventure Aquarium: Get an unforgettable view of the fireworks as they cascade over the Philadelphia skyline from outside Adventure Aquarium.

 • Battleship New Jersey: Enjoy live entertainment and a great view of the fireworks over the Delaware River from the deck of the Battleship New Jersey.